California Beverage Laws

 Is Responsible Beverage Service Training required for all alcohol servers in California?

-Starting July 1, 2022, the Department of Alcoholic Beverage Control will require all alcohol servers and their managers to complete RBS training within 60 days of starting employment.
+As of July 2022, the Department of Alcoholic Beverage Control requires all alcohol servers and their managers to complete RBS training within 60 days of starting employment.
 This training requirement also applies to employees who take alcohol orders, pour alcoholic drinks or check identification to verify a customer's age.

 May minors be employed in "on-sale" premises?